Muscle: Confessions of an Unlikely Bodybuilder

 Muscle: Confessions of an Unlikely Bodybuilder is a 1991 non-fiction book by Samuel Wilson Fussell.
 It describes Fussell's time as a bodybuilder over four years, during which he takes steroids.

 Publishers Weekly described it as "A book of minor significance, but enjoyable reading."

 Camille Paglia wrote, "Fussell has a great eye for eccentric characters and a great ear for the crackling vernacular.
 But too little time has passed for him to have psychological perspective on his profoundly self-altering experience.

+Musical adaptation

+The book was considered for musical adaptation by Broadway composer Stephen Sondheim and librettist James Lapine as a one-act companion piece to Sondheim's Passion, but Sondheim's involvement ended as Passion grew into a full-length show; he suggested Lapine continue the project with another composer.
+Lapine subsequently completed the piece as a full-length musical with composer William Finn and lyricist Ellen Fitzhugh; it was workshopped in New York in 1995 and received its world premiere at Chicago's Pegasus Players in 2001.